Supporting the Clown Doctors

 Helping ESV spread energy safety messages

-At the launch Victoria’s Director of Energy Safety, Paul Fearon said the partnership with the Clown Doctors would be key to ESV’s summer barbecue safety campaign Know the drill before you grill.
+At the launch Victoria’s Director of Energy Safety, Paul Fearon said the partnership with the Clown Doctors would be key to ESV’s summer barbecue safety campaign Know the drill.

 “We want to see kids enjoying the summer, not laid up in hospital particularly as a result of preventable accidents such as a barbecue fire,” he said.